 BHA also administers the Section 8 Housing Choice Voucher program, which is their most desirable program since a voucher issued can be used anywhere in the U.S.35 BHA conducts physical inspections of the units to ensure they meet federal quality standards before issuing vouchers.
-In 2018-19, BHA has 1,518 Housing Choice Vouchers, however, because of the desirability of Section 8 Housing Choice Vouchers, the BHA waitlist for vouchers is always full.
+In 2019, BHA had 1,368 Housing Choice Vouchers in use, however, because of the desirability of Section 8 Housing Choice Vouchers, the BHA waitlist for vouchers is always full.
 In 2015, there were 86 individuals on the waitlist, a reduction from 385 in December 2013.36 More recently when the waitlist was opened, in March 2015, BHA took in excess of 3,176 applications and placed 300 people on the waitlist through a lottery system.
 A year later, in March of 2016, BHA again opened the waitlist and took another 3,807 applications.
 Again 300 applicants were placed on the waitlist, bringing the total to 409 applicants on the waitlist.
-The goal is to reopen the waitlist in March of 2019.
-However, the last person served through this program applied in March 2015.

-During 2016, BHA acquired two new properties (including 13 units for families located in East Bremerton and 30 units for seniors in Manette) and sold land for future development of a community health facility serving west Bremerton - part of a greater plan to create a new mixed-use, mixed-income, mixed-housing type neighborhood.35 BHA has participated in 2 community-led groups working towards ending homelessness in Bremerton.
+The waitlist was again opened in October 2018, and the total number of people on the waitlist at that time was 378, with the average wait time being approximately 18 months.
+The waitlist is currently closed until further notice because the Bremerton Housing Authority is currently overspending the amount of money they have available to serve the vouchers currently being served.
+Vouchers are replaced through attrition only.
+Average area rents have increased by 10% per year over the last 5 years (2014-19), with a large number of apartment complexes getting around the law by charging so much rent that the units are not affordable on the voucher.
+Average area rents have increased by 10% per year over the last 5 years (2014-19).
+At this time, most voucher holders are finding that it takes at least 60 days to find a unit.
+Some voucher holders are unable to find a unit before their vouchers expire.
+Others are having to accept rents so high that they are unable to continue to pay the high rent long term.
+Evictions for non-payment of rent are up by 90% in Kitsap County in the last 3 years.35 community health facility serving west Bremerton - part of a greater plan to create a new mixed-use, mixed-income, mixed-housing type neighborhood.35 BHA has participated in 2 community-led groups working towards ending homelessness in Bremerton.
 "Homes for all" was aimed at housing every documented homeless veteran in Kitsap, which met its goal by the end of 2017.
 BHA received another 28 VASH vouchers in 2018, which it issues to veterans referred via American Lake.
 The second group, "Housing First," is comprised of local agencies with an interest in developing a Housing First Project.
 This type of housing has been very successful in other areas.
 The planning stage is ongoing.35